yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Whiteboard design session/WDS trainer guide - Continuous Delivery.md

     **Potential answer**

     There is a learning curve with every quality gate added.
 Developers will need to do more automated testing locally to ensure code will pass the CI process.
-Working from master (or trunk) requires that developers really own the state of the build process.
+Working from master (or trunk) requires that developers own the state of the build process.
 When the build is broken, fixing the build becomes the priority.
 This is another area where we slow down to go faster for a higher quality deliverable.

-## Customer quote (to be read back to the attendees at the end)

-"By implementing continuous integration, configuration management, and better logging, we are able to decrease the time between new feature releases and bug fixes in production.
-We are finally able to compete online in the way that we have dreamed of for a long time."

----Alex Montgomery, VP of Sales, Tailspin Toys